aksovius/test-app/README.md

 2. Start Docker Container: `docker run -p 3000:3000 app`

 ## Testing
+1. Build: `yarn build`
-1. To open Cypress and select a test: `yarn run cypress`
+1. Run server `yarn start` and in new terminal run  `yarn run cypress` open Cypress and select a test:
-2. To run all tests: `yarn run test` (the "test" script runs the server and Cypress concurrently, but you should build it before running.)
+2. To run all tests: `yarn run test` (the "test" script runs the server and Cypress concurrently)